jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) the Commissioner has received a notice under section 58 that an employee has ceased to be eligible to be a member of an employer’s chosen scheme; or
   (b) the Commissioner has received a notice under section 173(1)(b) that a person is a member of a KiwiSaver scheme that is being wound up; or
-  (c) the Commissioner has received a notice in respect of a member of a KiwiSaver scheme under section 210(2); or (d) the Commissioner has received notice in accordance with paragraph (h) of the definition of complying fund rules in section OB 1 of the Income Tax Act 2004.
+  (c) the Commissioner has received a notice in respect of a member of a KiwiSaver scheme under section 210(2); or (d) the Commissioner has received notice in accordance with clauses 4(a) and 5(a) in schedule 28 of the Income Tax Act 2007.
 (2) However, this section does not apply if section 9BAA of the Superannuation Schemes Act 1989 applies.
 (3) The person must be allocated to a new scheme in accordance with the principles in section 44, but excluding section 44(b) (which relates to allocation to an employer’s chosen KiwiSaver scheme).
 (4) The Commissioner must take whatever steps the Commissioner thinks appropriate to ensure that, so far as practicable, the process for an involuntary transfer follows the process for a voluntary transfer under section 56.